SEPTEMBER 2023–2024 NURSERY SCHOOL

 Social Studies: Talking about the weather (wind, cold, sunshine and snow if it snows).
 How we dress for the cold weather.
 Play with our mittens as we learn to put them on.
 Putting on and taking off jackets and mittens.
 Wiping noses and washing hands.
 Practice using the plastic 5oz disposable cups to drink.

 Language Arts: Reading stories relating to winter.
-“Frosty the Snowman”, “The Three Little Kittens”, “My Mittens,” “Humpty Dumpty” and “Hey Diddle Diddle”.
+“The Three Little Kittens,” “My Mittens,” and “Humpty Dumpty.”

-Physical: Rolling like a snowball, crawling through our tunnel and jumping.
+Physical: Rolling like a snowball, crawling through our tunnel, and jumping.
 Introduction to lacing cards.
+Continue playing with playdough to work on our fine motor skills.

 Art: Decorating our mittens, finger paint and stuff a Humpty Dumpty.
-Color our Three Little Kittens.
+Water color our Three Little Kittens.

 ************PARENTS PLEASE SEND IN A SHOE BOX*************